Chinchilla, Queensland: Facilities

 Chinchilla has its own hospital, with an emergency ward, maternity ward and operating theatre.
-It can also care for long stay patients, and has other services such as social work, child health, physiotherapy, dietician, speech therapy, occupational therapy, mental health, community health services, a women's clinic and an x-ray facility.
+It can also care for long stay patients, and has other services such as social work, child health, physiotherapy, dietitian, speech therapy, occupational therapy, mental health, community health services, a women's clinic and an x-ray facility.

 In town, there is also a private dental practice, along with the public dental hospital.
 Five general practitioners operate in the area, along with an occupational therapist, optometrist, podiatrist, physiotherapists and chiropractors.

 Amenities

 Chinchilla has a Cultural Centre, which includes a 700-seat auditorium, cinema and function room, outdoor patio, theatrette, plus bar and kitchen facilities.
-Also included in the complex are the White Gums Art Gallery and the Library.
+Also included in the complex are the Art Gallery and the Library.

 The Cultural Centre also houses a cinema showing recently released movies.

 Chinchilla White Gums Art Gallery houses a new display every month.

 The Western Downs Regional Council operates a public library in Chinchilla at 80-86 Heeney Street (26.7408°S 150.6248°E).

 The Chinchilla branch of the Queensland Country Women's Association has its hall at 53 Heeney Street (26.74254°S 150.6226°E).

 Chinchilla & District Uniting Church is at 31 Middle Street (26.7407°S 150.6231°E).

 Trinity Lutheran Church is at 25 Sheriff Street (26.7480°S 150.6336°E).

+Chinchilla Botanic Parkland, which is one of five locations in Australia to hold the 2022/2023 Green Flag Award, an international accreditation given to the world's best green spaces.